 Duration of pre-sexual emergence (days)

 Lac insect after settlement on host undergoes pre-sexual stages before attaining male and female stages which in turn decides the fecundity and quantity of lac produced.
 The observation in the mean duration of pre-sexual stages (days) of Rangeeni strain of lac insect, Kerria manipurensis was experimented on 4 sets plants which were replicated 3 times on upper, middle and lower portions of Malvaviscus penduliflorus.
 The observation recorded on the mean duration of pre-sexual stages (Table 1) reveals that the maximum mean duration of pre-sexual stages was 51.73 days whereas the minimum mean duration was 46.56 days.
 The observed data recorded on the mean duration of pre-sexual stages were 45.23, 47.56, 45.12, 48.32; 47.54, 49.24, 50.68, 48.36 and 50.65, 51.21, 52.3, 52.75 respectively on the upper, middle and lower portion of Malvaviscus penduliflorus The present investigation is in close conformity with findings of Swami (2017) who reported that time elapsed between date of inoculation to male and female differentiation of lac insect recorded as duration of pre sexual stages (days) varied from 47 to 51 days on 10 pigeon pea plants in three set of plots.
-And also in agreement with the findings of Sharma (1991) who also recorded 6 to 7 week duration for the cell differentiation in Rangeeni strain of lac insect after its settlement.
+And also in agreement with the findings of Sharma (1991), who also recorded a 6-to-7-week duration for the cell differentiation in the Rangeeni strain of lac insect after its settlement.

 Table 1:Duration of pre-sexual stages (days) of Rangeeni strain lac insect species existing in Manipur